majek/idea/site/2012-06-05-SSL-fingerprinting-for-p0f/main.md

     raw_sig     = 3.1:c00a,c014,88,87,39,38,c00f,c005,84,35,c007,c009,c011,c013,45,44,66,33,32,c00c,c00e,c002,c004,96,41,5,4,2f,c008,c012,16,13,c00d,c003,feff,a:?0,ff01,a,b,23,3374:compr

-Finally, SSLv3 handshake contains a client's GMT time field which you can see above.
-It would be interesting to see if it is possible to do fingerprinting based on
+Finally, the SSLv3 handshake contains a client's GMT time field which you can see above in the `remote_time` field.
+It would be interesting to see if it is possible to do fingerprinting based on [clock skew](http://www.caida.org/publications/papers/2005/fingerprinting/KohnoBroidoClaffy05-devicefingerprinting.pdf).
-[clock skew](http://www.caida.org/publications/papers/2005/fingerprinting/KohnoBroidoClaffy05-devicefingerprinting.pdf).

-You can see your fingerprint your browser try my online experiment here:
+You can see the fingerprint of your browser using the online experiment:

  * https://p0f.popcnt.org/